 If you're feeling lost about your options or are having second thoughts about whether you're heading in the right direction, you're not alone!
 Visit the Career Counseling Library to do some exploration.
 This is also a good time to reach out to faculty about writing letters of recommendation, to connect with the SLC to review drafts of your personal statement for grad school apps, or to plug into other opportunities to prepare for graduate school and/or job applications.

-Attend a "preparing for graduation" webinar
+Attend an online "preparing for graduation" information session

 While students often use “graduation” to mean multiple things, the university uses the following terms: